eastmaels/steemblog.github.io/_posts/account/yellowbird/2018-09-18_wifes-drawing-practice-bqj8rq8p.md

 - - -

-This page is synchronized from the post: [猫 | Wife's Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-bqj8rq8p)
+This page is synchronized from the post: [猫 | Wife''s Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-bqj8rq8p)